michaelmickspad/PremiereProWithAutoHotKey/README.md

     preset("shakeScreen20")
 Return
 ```

+When making the hotkeys it is important to note the modifier keys:
+- ^ means CTRL
+- \+ means SHIFT
+- !  means ALT

+And when using keys that are not the standard alphanumeric keys (such as the numpad, arrow keys, function keys, etc.) you need to use specific names to use them and surround that name with these brackets: { }

+A list of these keys can be found [here.](https://www.autohotkey.com/docs/v1/KeyList.htm)

-You can use "UserHotkeysExample.ahk" if you want a more thorough idea for how I set up mine
+If you want a more thorough idea of how to set up your hotkeys, check the file "UserHotkeysEXAMPLE.ahk" in the Example Files folder.

 ## Essential Functions
 The following is a list of functions and exaplanations for what they do that are contained in the Essential_Functions.ahk script

-- preset("EFFECT_NAME")
+* preset("EFFECT_NAME")
-    - Adds a custom effect to the clip your mouse is hovering over
+    * Adds a custom effect to the clip your mouse is hovering over
-    - The effect you want to use MUST be in an effects folder, whether official or one you make doesn't really matter, but you cannot have a custom effect outside of a folder or else the mouse will not line up properly
+    * The effect you want to use MUST be in an effects folder, whether official or one you make doesn't really matter, but you cannot have a custom effect outside of a folder or else the mouse will not line up properly

-- prFocus("PANEL_NAME")
+* prFocus("PANEL_NAME")
-    - Brings a specific panel into focus
+    * Brings a specific panel into focus
-    - You options for the panel name are as follows:
+    * You options for the panel name are as follows:
-        - "timeline"
+        * "timeline"
-        - "effects"
+        * "effects"
-        - "effect controls"
+        * "effect controls"
-        - "program"
+        * "program"
-            - Program Monitor
+            * Program Monitor
-        - "source"
+        * "source"
-            - Source Monitor
+            * Source Monitor
-        - "project"
+        * "project"
-            - Opens the primary bin for your active project
+            * Opens the primary bin for your active project

-- searchForEffect("EFFECT_NAME")
+* searchForEffect("EFFECT_NAME")
-    - Opens the search box and looks for the specified effect name
+    * Opens the search box and looks for the specified effect name
-    - Since preset() already does this AND adds the effect to your clip, I would recommend using this in situations where you may have multiple functions like "CROP20", "CROP30", "CROP40", etc. and you set a hotkey to search "CROP" to get all of them easily rather than to look for one specific effect, but that's up to you
+    * Since preset() already does this AND adds the effect to your clip, I would recommend using this in situations where you may have multiple functions like "CROP20", "CROP30", "CROP40", etc. and you set a hotkey to search "CROP" to get all of them easily rather than to look for one specific effect, but that's up to you

-- effectsPanelFindBox()
+* effectsPanelFindBox()
-    - Opens the effects panel and places your cursor inide the search box, allowing you to type in the box instantly
+    * Opens the effects panel and places your cursor inide the search box, allowing you to type in the box instantly

-- marker()
+* marker()
-    - Stops playing any video and places a marker at the playhead
+    * Stops playing any video and places a marker at the playhead
-    - While Premiere technically already has a keyboard shortcut for this, this is more reliable since it forces a stop on the timeline
+    * While Premiere technically already has a keyboard shortcut for this, this is more reliable since it forces a stop on the timeline

-- INSERT_NEXT_FUNCTION HERE

 ## Audio Functions
 The following is a list of functions and exaplanations for what they do that are contained in the Audio_Functions.ahk script

-(If you have no use for any of these, do not include this script in UserHotkeys.ahk)

-- INSERT_NEXT_FUNCTION HERE
+* addGain(AMOUNT)
+    * Adds gain to whatever audio clip is currently selected, input must be an integer value

+* insertSFX("SOUND_EFFECT_NAME")
+    * CURRENTLY UNFINISHED, DO NOT USE
+    * Inserts the specified sound effect to the timeline

+* audioMonoMaker("TRACK")
+    * CURRENTLY UNFINISHED, DO NOT USE
+    * Converts the selected audio clip to Mono
+    * Input for track must be "right" or "left", not specifying will default to the left Audio Track

 ## Extended Functions
 The following is a list of functions and exaplanations for what they do that are contained in the Extended_Functions.ahk script

-(If you have no use for any of these, do not include this script in UserHotkeys.ahk)

-- INSERT_NEXT_FUNCTION HERE
+In order to use the extended functions, additional setup is required to be performed, as of right now, these are a not high priority to fix, but they will be implemented down the line.

+* instantVFX("EFFECT_NAME")
+    * CURRENTLY UNFINISHED, DO NOT USE

+* clickTransformIcon()
+    * CURRENTLY UNFINISHED, DO NOT USE

+* cropClick()
+    * CURRENTLY UNFINISHED, DO NOT USE

-## Help
+## Taran Functions

-THIS SECTION WILL BE ADDED LATER
+The Taran_Functions.ahk script contains functions from Taran's original scripts that I wanted to keep included in case anyone got specific use out of them, but as of right now, they are low priority to implement, and if I decide to implement any of them, they will likely move to one of the other scripts.

+I would only recommend looking deeper into these functions if you have previous familiarity with AutoHotKey and Premiere, I have done minor formatting adjustments on the functions, but not much work beyond that.

+## How Do I Update?
+I'm going to be honest with you here, chief...
+I am learning as I'm going, so updates are going to be a baby bit messy until I learn how to fully deal with them.

+The best thing to do if you want the newest version of this project when updates are made is to redownload the code, and copy anything from your old version's config folder into the new one.
+I'm going to try my best to eventually make a way to just hit a button and update the program and keep all of your changes, but for the time being, "hold onto your config files" is genuinely the best advice I can give.
+This is meant to help you edit videos easier, but it's also a project being done in my spare time by a person who's only ever contributed to other projects, never headed their own before.

 ## Authors